Ways to Apply

 After You Apply

-o Ensure that you have provided all required supporting documentation for the exemptions that you applied for.
+o Ensure that you have provided all required supporting documentation for all exemptions for which you applied.

 o Incomplete applications or applications submitted without the required documentation will not be approved.